RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Method

-\paragraph{Complementary two-stage fusion.} Importantly, even if both routers use a \texttt{fused} configuration, they do \emph{not} condition on the same signal: (A) fuses the question with a \emph{cheap pre-encoder proxy} \emph{before} selecting an audio expert, whereas (B) fuses the prompt with \emph{expert-produced aligned audio embeddings} \emph{after} expert selection.
+\paragraph{Complementary two-stage fusion.} Importantly, the two routers do \emph{not} condition on the same signal: (A) fuses the question with a \emph{cheap pre-encoder proxy} \emph{before} selecting an audio expert, whereas (B) fuses the prompt with \emph{expert-produced aligned audio embeddings} \emph{after} expert selection.
 This staged conditioning makes routing decisions complementary (coarse acoustic/domain choice vs.\ generation/style/intent refinement), rather than redundant.